chg60/DEPhT/README.md

 # Setup

 DEPhT requires at least one genus-specific model to be installed before it will be able to run.
 At present, there are a few models available in [our repository at the Open Science Framework](https://osf.io/zt4n3).
-Creating new models is currently non-trivial, but we have a script nearly finished that should make the process much simpler.
-This script (and relevant documentation) should be available by early January 2022.
+New models can be trained [instructions below](#training_new_models), though this process is currently not very streamlined.
+We have a script nearly finished that should make the process much simpler, which should be available by late December 2021 or early January 2022.

 Once a model has been downloaded (easiest way is through a web browser), it needs to be decompressed and moved into a directory for DEPhT.
 For example, if you downloaded the Mycobacterium model: